ENGG1340-Group-13/main/README.md

 ## How to play
 ### Get started
-🌟 REMEMBER to run in the terminal!! just type "make start" as your command and you can start!!
+🌟 REMEMBER to run in the terminal!! just type "make main" and then "make start" as your command and you can start!!

 ### Demo
 [![asciicast]()